Skip to Content

 • Awareness: self-employed and pension

-• Flexibility: deposits and withdrawals
+• Flexibility: deposit and withdrawal

 International value transfer

 In certain situations, participants who move abroad or come to the Netherlands from abroad can request to transfer their accrued pension to or from abroad.
 Since 1 January 2007, the Pensions Act has included a number of provisions in the field of international individual value transfer.
-A number of these provisions impose obligations on the pension provider.
+A number of these provisions impose obligations on the pension administrator.

 Automatic value transfer